dirien/stop-building-portals-start-building-conversations/slides/slides.md

 <v-click>
 <p class="!text-[1.56rem] !leading-relaxed !mt-2 !mb-4 opacity-80">
 Agentic UI is the umbrella.
-Any interface an AI agent controls at runtime. <strong>MCP Apps is one approach inside it</strong>: pre-built HTML shipped through the protocol.
-The next two slides cover what composes with it.
+Any interface an AI agent controls at runtime. <br></br><strong>MCP Apps is one approach inside it</strong>.
 </p>
 </v-click>